ang-yu/ang-yu.github.io/_pages/running.md

 ---

-I started running in summer 2022 and have reaped huge physical and psychological benefits from it.
-I've run some races this year, and here are my results.
+I started running in summer 2022 and have reaped tremendous physical and psychological benefits from it.
+I've run some races since 2023, and here are my results.

 | Date        | Place    | Race                         | Distance          |  Time   | Pace (mile) | Pace (km)
 | --------    | ------   | ------------------           | ------            | ------- | --------------- | ---------------